JuliaRobotics/DistributedFactorGraphs.jl/docs/src/DataStructure.md

 you can use the summary or skeleton structures to identify variables and factors of interest and then retrieve more detail on the subset.

-Note that drivers support all of the structures.
+Note that not all drivers support all of the structures.

 The following section discusses the datastructures for each level.
 A quick summary of the types and the available properties (some of which are derived) is provided below.